 Arts Award is a nationally-recognised qualification for young people, it is moderated by Trinity College London and supported by Arts Council England.

-Read is a member of Fermynwoods Contemporary Art's Associate Educators, a select pool of practicing artists who have experience working with young people, including those from alternative education settings.
+He is also a member of Fermynwoods Contemporary Art's Associate Educators, a select pool of practicing artists who have experience working with young people, including those from alternative education settings.

 Sam worked with a cohort of eight youth justice members in Sheffield, introducing them to sculpting with household tools.
 Using digitally-rendered blueprints, the group developed unique models from common parts which can be be scaled up to sculptures of any size.